syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

 //Displays the predicted result
 Console.WriteLine(predictedResult.PredictedValue);

-{% endhighlight %}

-{% highlight text %}
+//Output

 Output: Versicolor
 The predicted output (Versicolor) obtained from PMML Execution engine provides a clear picture that is based on given sepal and petal width and length, the iris species is more likely to be Versicolor.

 {% endhighlight %}

-{% endtabs %}

 ### Clustering Model Evaluator